Andrea Love, Studio Director

 Andrea's number one passion is singing and helping others learn to sing while also enjoying the process.
-In her teaching, she uses both Classical and non-classical techniques, along with vocal pedagogy, vocal science, and an understanding of how the brain learns and retains new skills, to help you discover and refine your musical voice.
+In her teaching, she uses both Classical and non-classical techniques, along with vocal pedagogy, vocal science, and an understanding of how the brain learns and retains new skills to help you discover and refine your musical voice.
 Drawing from both "real world" experience and her formal studies she helps you take your skills and performance to the next level, (while having a blast in the process, of course!)
-After all - It's all about your next performance!
+After all - it's all about YOUR next performance!

 Andrea studied Classical vocal technique and traditional Irish singing at Georgia State University and University College Cork, Ireland.
-She also studied privately for several years with renowned instructors Karen Parks (The Studio for Vocal Refinement) and Valerie Walters in Atlanta, GA while pursuing a degree in music and voice.
+While pursuing her degree in music and voice, she studied privately for several years with instructors Karen Parks (The Studio for Vocal Refinement) and Valerie Walters in Atlanta, GA, and with John Grau and Joel Burcham at CU Boulder.

 Enion Pelta-Tiller began classical violin studies at age 3, but her education was always supplemented by improvisation lessons from her jazz guitarist father.
 By 16 she had taught herself to compose impromptu melodies in styles from classical sonatas to East Indian ragas and jazz standards.
 Enion attended Peabody Institute in Baltimore, MD, working towards a viola performance degree, while also studying english at Johns Hopkins.